8 Power: mechanics and deep psychologies

 - Interpellation.
 Is there any advertisement that you find your self drawn to or have an emotional experience with?
 Describe the ways in which identification occur.

-Foucault, as his student, will elaborate on Althusser’s thinking on subjectivity.
-While direct references to historical materialism, or more immediately Marxism will be removed insofar as Foucault will reject systematic character of Marxist thought and its totalization of historical experience; he will nevertheless will preserve the main vectors of philosophic investigation including an interest in describing historicity of forms of social relations.
-Instead of synchronous relationship between technology and mode of production, political technologies such as disciplinary power will evolve and have a process of determination exceeding a particular epoch.
-What has emerged in monastic exercises of ascetic practices such as fasting, periodic prayer and sexual abstinence will become tools of reform in modern power relations endemic in criminal justice system, medical system, education system and economy.
-In short, wherever modern relations needed to invent new subjectivities disciplinary power with its focus on fine details of bodily learning will be taken up.
+Foucault, as Althusser’s student, will further elaborate the latter’s thinking on subjectivity.
+While direct references to historical materialism, or more immediately to Marxism, will be removed insofar as Foucault will reject the systematic character of Marxist thought and its totalization of historical experience, he will nevertheless preserve the main vectors of philosophic investigation including an interest in describing the historicity of forms of social relations.
+Instead of the synchronous relationship between technology and the mode of production, political technologies such as disciplinary power will be conceived as evolving and as endowed with process of determination exceeding any particular epoch.
+What has emerged in monastic exercises of ascetic practices such as fasting, periodic prayer, and sexual abstinence will become tools of reform in modern power relations endemic to the criminal justice system, the medical system, the education system and the economy.
+In short, wherever modern relations needed to invent new subjectivities, disciplinary power with its focus on the fine details of bodily learning will be taken up.

-Thus, there will still be a relationship of power but this will not be only based on class domination.
+Thus, there will still be a relationship of power, but this will not be based solely on class domination.
 Knowledge and technology will diagonally cross class analysis.
-What Foucault calls political technologies such as discipline, panopticon, biopolitics, do not annul economical determinants but complicates them.
-Knowledge is not mere expression of a worldview belonging to historically specific class position.
-Foucault (1970) thinks that the very theories of political economy including that of Marxism is permeated by rules of thinking that are not purely derived from their object of study.
-In this instance, one might detect a Kantianism as well as Nietzscheanism in Foucault insofar as he highlights formative character of thought beyond its representational role in mediating what’s deemed objective reality.
+What Foucault calls political technologies such as discipline, the panopticon, and biopolitics do not annul economic determinants but complicate them.
+Knowledge is not the mere expression of a worldview belonging to a historically specific class position.
+Foucault (1970) thinks that the very theories of political economy, including that of Marxism, are permeated by rules of thinking that are not purely derived from their object of study.
+In this instance, one might detect elements of Kantianism as well as Nietzscheanism in Foucault insofar as he highlights the formative character of thought beyond its representational role in mediating what’s deemed to be objective reality.

 Works Cited